pauline-rugwevera/kinder-speech/README.md

 [Link to live website](https://pauline-rugwevera.github.io/kinder-speech/)
 # UX
+## Site owner's goals
+The reason behind the creation of this website is to present the public with the speech and language programs for children.
+It shows exactly the types of programs offered to help the children speak, the manner of the classes as well well as the staff.
+The owner finally presents how users can get in touch about more information.
+## User goals
+### New user goals:
+* User is able to find information and mission about the speech and language site.
+* User is able to easily find each program description, in detail.
+* User is able to find how exactly these programs help them.
+* User can easily contact the owner

 ## User Stories
 ### New users
 * As a first time user of the site, I want to easily tell the mission and purpose of the site.